Min-Sum Set Cover on Parallel Machines: Precedence constraints

 \section{Precedence constraints}

-Throughout this section we consider the case of unit cost sets and we assume that the precedence constraints between the sets are given by a directed acyclic graph $G$ on $\cS$.
+Throughout this section we consider a generalization of the previous setup and assume that the sets are subject to precedence constraints given by a directed acyclic graph $G$ on $\cS$.
+A precedence constraint $S_1\preceq S_2$, for $S_1,S_2\in\cS$ means that $S_1$ needs to be completed before $S_2$.
 Let $d$ be the length of the longest path in $G$.
-By $\cP\br{S}$ denote the closure of $S\in\cS$ in $G$, i.~e. the set of all of its predecessors (including~$S$).
-We will assume that any assignment of sets to the machines we consider has some ordering.
-We say that an assignment of sets to machines $\brc{\cF\br{j}}_{j=1}^m$ is \emph{precedence-closed} if for every $S\in \cF\br{j}$, all predecessors of $S$ (excluding itself) are scheduled before $S$.
-The density of a precedence-closed assignment $\brc{\cF\br{j}}_{j=1}^m$ is defined as $\Delta\br{\cF, \cU} = \frac{\spr{\cov\br{\cF, \cU}}}{\spr{\cF}}$.
-The \textsc{Precedence-Constrained Parallel Densest Subfamily} (\textsc{PCDST}) problem is to find a precedence-closed assignment of sets to machines maximizing this density.
-To solve this problem, we significantly alter the algorithm of \cite{Precedence-ConstrainedMinSumSetCover}.
+By $\cP\br{S}$ denote the closure of $S\in\cS$ in $G$, i.~e., the set of all of predecessors of $S$ in $G$ (including~$S$).
+Contrary to previous sections, we will assume that any assignment of sets to the machines has some ordering.
+We say that an assignment of sets to machines $\cF$ is \emph{precedence-closed} if for every $S\in \cF\br{j}$, all predecessors of $S$ (excluding itself) are scheduled before~$S$.
+The density of a precedence-closed assignment $\cF$ is defined as $\Delta\br{\cF, \cU} = \frac{w\br{\cov\br{\cF, \cU}}}{\spr{\cF}}$.
+The \textsc{Precedence-Constrained Parallel Densest Subfamily} (\textsc{PCPDS}) problem is to find a precedence-closed assignment of sets to machines maximizing $\Delta\br{\cF, \cU}$.

+The List-Scheduling algorithm is one, which starts at the moment $t=0$ and assigns tasks to the machines by picking an unscheduled task which has no unscheduled predecessors and assigning it to any machine available at the soonest time.
+It is well-known that such an algorithm produces a schedule of length at most twice the optimum \cite{BoundsOnMultiprocessingTimingAnomalies}.
+In particular, we use a version, which schedules tasks according to the length of the critical path leading to a given task, which for unit costs means scheduling tasks layer by layer.